checklist/checklist-support/docs/checklists/checklist-views.md

 - additional and optional fields
 - meta - describing the fields

 Below is the list of currently available Views.
-We are working on additional views, so please [let us know](https://checklist.com/feedback){:target="\_blank"} if you wish to have any other ones.
+We are working on additional views, so please [let us know ↗](https://checklist.com/feedback){:target="\_blank"} if you wish to have any other ones.

 ## Switching Views

 At the top of the Checklist Page is the View Selector:

 ![](/assets/images/checklists/checklist-page-view-selector.png)